Greg-Boggs/easy_breadcrumb/README.txt

 Configuration:

-  To start using it, just go to the admin modules page (URL "admin/modules/list"), locate it under the category "others" and activate it.
+  To start using it, just go to the admin modules page (URL "admin/modules"), locate it under the category "Other" and activate it.
 The system breadcrumb block has now been updated.

   The configuration page of this module is under